nicholasmr/specfab/docs/wavepropagation-electromagnetic.md

 !!! note "Homogenization"

-    If wave lengths are much longer than the average grain size, the problem may be close by approximating the bulk permittivity tensor of a polycrystal by the grain-average permittivity tensor
+    If wave lengths are much longer than the average grain size, the problem can be closed by approximating the bulk polycrystalline permittivity tensor by the grain-averaged permittivity tensor

     $${\boldsymbol \epsilon} = \langle {\boldsymbol \epsilon}' \rangle,$$